KO-HAREL/FEEDBACK-AND-CONTROL/README.md

-This RepositorY Contain all Outputs made in ECE 5
+This repository contain all outputs made in ECE 5.